SparkSupernova/NovaLiveSystem-Showcase-PUBLIC/README.md

 ✅ Yes!
 We can start building minds that can understand.
 ✅ Yes!
 We can craft systems rooted in humanity, not convenience.

-We don’t need more outputs.
+Humanity doesn't need more output.
 We need systems that can listen.

 Some kids stop drawing because they were “No!”
 “Don’t do that!”